CMB2/CMB2-Related-Links/README.md

 # CMB2 Related Links

 Special CMB2 Field that allows users to add a related links repeating field group.
 This is not a standard field type, but instead a function you use in combination with `CMB2::add_field()`.
+Each link can be populated with existing WordPress content by clicking on the search button.

 The only required parameter is the `'id'` parameter, though you can override almost all of the arguments by passing them in.

+This field requires the [CMB2 Post Search field](https://github.com/WebDevStudios/CMB2-Post-Search-field).

 ### Example
 ```php